What Are APKs? The Impact of Android APKs on Dev & Testing

 What Are APKs?

-APKs are typically zip files that consist of multiple, single APK files.
+APKs, or Android Application Packages, are typically zip files that contain a group of single APK files.
 Based on rules, specific devices, and user requests, these files will get installed and enabled on the devices in production.

 How Do You Build an APK File?